andrew/ultimate-awesome/README.md

 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-tsung](https://github.com/aliesbelik/awesome-tsung) - A collection of resources covering all aspects of Tsung usage for load testing.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
+- [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.
 - [awesome-maps](https://github.com/drushadrusha/awesome-maps) - 🗺️  A curated list of awesome interactive maps.
 - [awesome-generative-models](https://github.com/Franceshe/awesome-generative-models) - A collection of awesome generative model papers, frameworks, libraries, software and resources for text, image, video, animation, code generation.